Tytan-Codes/Better-Day/README.md

-# Better Day
+# Better Day 🌞
 Need help?
-Go to my discord: https://discord.gg/qgnR8CCRE3
+Join our Discord community: https://discord.gg/qgnR8CCRE3

-## How to install:
+### Installation 🛠️

-### Notice: __You are on the ***stable*** branch__
+Notice: You are on the stable branch
-This means that you will only get bug tested updates, to get the latest and greatest go to the Unstable Branch.
+This means that you will only receive thoroughly tested updates.
+For the latest features and updates, switch to the Unstable Branch.
 Thank you.

-You must be logged  to git and gh into for the script and update scripts to work, I don't keep any of the credentials, they are just for git.
+To ensure the script and update scripts work correctly, you must be logged in to git and gh.
+We do not store any credentials; they are solely for Git usage.

-### Linux / Windows install:
+### Linux / Windows installation:
 ```
 git clone https://github.com/tytan-codes/better-day.git
 cd better-day
 python3 -m pip install -r requirements.txt
 python3 main.py
 ```

-### USAGE:
+#Usage 🚀

-List all args:
+List all arguments:

 ```
 python3 main.py -h
 ```
-Start into Linux Version (not needed anymore because of update 4.5.3):
+Start the Windows version (not required as of update 4.5.3):

 ```
 python3 main.py --Windows
 ```
-Start into Linux Version (not needed anymore because of update 4.5.3):
+Start the Linux version (not required as of update 4.5.3):

 ```
 python3 main.py --Linux
 ```

-### NOTE:
+### Note 📝

-This script is protected under the [__Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)__](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+This script is protected under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.

 - [x] Added at least 12 working functions
-- [x] Add easer CLI
+- [x] Improved CLI ease of use
-- [x] Maker CLI look AWESOME
+- [x] Made CLI look AWESOME
-- [x] Make crossplatform (Linux / Windows)
+- [x] Cross-platform compatibility (Linux / Windows)
 - [ ] Add UI
-- [ ] Make it work on Mac OS
+- [ ] Ensure compatibility with macOS

-- Made by Tytan
+Created by Tytan.
+Enjoy Better Day! 🎉